Visual content and cameras in remote and hybrid activities

 How to adapt to the camera when teaching

-Be aware of what the camera perceives and what is framed.
+Be aware of what the camera perceives.
 For example:

-- Remain in the picture all the time when you talk.
-If you move a lot, a wide camera angle will help you not get out of the frame.
+- Remain in the frame when you talk.
+If you move a lot, a wide camera angle will help you stay in the frame.

 - When doing hybrid activities, inform the students what the remotely attending students can see via the camera.
 Especially if they can see the students in the room.

-- Think about what is important to show and frame the picture thereafter.
-Also consider how much of yourself needs to be visible.
-For example, if you show the blackboard or whiteboard when writing on it, you only need to show the board and not the rest of the room.
-When you just talk to the students and don’t need to show what you are writing, it is enough that you are visible from the waist up.
+- Consider how visible you need to be and adapt depending on what is important to show.
+For example, if you show what you are writing on the board, you only need to show the board and not the rest of the room.
+If you just talk to the students, it is enough that you are visible from the waist up.

-- Make sure that the students see what you do or what you are writing.
-For example, you can regularly take a step aside when you have written something on the board.
+- Make sure that the students see what you do or what you are writing by, for example, stepping out of the way regularly.
 This is especially important if you must be positioned between the camera and what you want to show.

-- Verbalize everything for the students that is of importance for your lecture, that is for example, everything you write, draw, or point at.
+- Verbalize everything you do that is of importance for your lecture.
+For example, everything you write, draw, or point at.

-- Make sure nothing occupies the view of the camera, e.g., that someone is sitting in front of the camera.
+- Make sure nothing occupies the view of the camera.
+For example, that someone is sitting in front of the camera.